 Sometimes it feels like the rug gets pulled out from under you.
 Maybe it's the loss of a job, a stressful family situation, a friendship turned sour or a nasty divorce.
 In times like these, you may find yourself stressed, anxious, scared, and wondering how to deal with a life crisis while still going about your daily life.

 These reactions are normal, but they can also take a physical and mental toll.

-"Crisis affects us all in different ways," says Erin O'Brien, mental health clinical supervisor at the Mirmont Outpatient Center in Broomall, part of Main Line Health.
-"There's no ‘right way' to cope with stressful times, but there are things you can do to manage these emotions."
+"Crisis affects us all in different ways," says Meghan Szafran, MS, LPC, CT, division manager of behavioral health at Mirmont Outpatient Center in Broomall, part of Main Line Health.
+"There's no 'right way' to cope with stressful times, but there are things you can do to manage these emotions."

 Limit your news consumption

 The news and current events are a source of anxiety for many people at any time.
 But when you're dealing with your own feelings of fear, sadness or anxiety, it can be especially distracting and frightening.

 But how can you balance your need to be informed with mental health?